ON THE ROAD ARIZONA

 Picture

-Vandals have targeted a former KOA campground office.
+Vandals leveled a former KOA campground office.

 Picture